Seafood au Gratin

 When it looks like a roux stir in

 Turn off heat and set aside.
 Then lightly fry your seafood in a little butter (just to sweat out the liquid).
-Put all on a plate covered with paper towel and pat dry.
-Reduce the liquid in the frying pan a bit and add to roux.
-Then stir in seafood.
+Put the still mostly raw seafood in the roux leaving as much liquid behind as possible.
+Reduce the liquid in the frying pan until mostly evaporated and add to roux.
+Now lightly mix.
 The fish should break up into larger chunks but should not disintegrate.
 When properly mixed, scoop fish mixture into 6 cup glass baking dish and cover with:

 375 for 40 min.